rulewis/journey-optimizer.en/help/using/alerts.md

 * **[!UICONTROL Opt out link not present in the email body]**: adding an unsubscription link into your email body is a best practice.
 Learn how to configure it in [this section](consent.md).

 * **[!UICONTROL Text version of html is empty]**: do not forget to define a text version of your email body, as it will be used when HTML content cannot be displayed.
-Learn how to generate a text version in [this section](create-email-content.md#generate-text-version).
+Learn how to create the text version in [this section](create-email-content.md#generate-text-version).

 * **[!UICONTROL Empty link is present in email body]**: check that all the links in your email are correct.
 Learn how to manage content and links in [this section](create-email-content.md).